CIT28/files/w5/ps1p1.md

     - Review https://cs50.harvard.edu/sql/2024/psets/1/packages/

     - Write at least 2 queries, in the p1-q.sql, that help you get to know the database.
+Create a subheading for "playing around w statics queries"
-Don't work on the Lost Letter problem yet.
-Write queries one line at time (static query) and have a sub heading for each query and the text should reflect what the query is "doing".
-Make sure your static queries includes at least 2 tables, once you have a working queries, output to proof of work (pow1.txt) file and then commit with message:
+    - Don't work on the Lost Letter problem yet.
+    - Write queries one line at time (static query) and have a sub heading for each query and the text should reflect what the query is "doing".
+    - Make sure your static queries includes at least 2 tables, once you have a working queries, output to proof of work (pow1.txt) file and then commit with message:
     - **COMMIT MESSAGE - "playing around queries - static"**

-2. Now add a heading "Get to know the packages dataset nested queries"
+2. Now add a heading "playing around w nested queries"
-    - Take static queries form step 1 and refactor into nested query, once you have working query, update the proof of work file and then commit with message:
+    - Comment out static queries from above and then take static queries from step 1 and refactor into nested query, once you have working query, update the proof of work file and then commit with message:
         - **COMMIT MESSAGE - "playing around queries - nested"**

 3. Review the problem
     - Clerk, my name’s Anneke.
 I live over at 900 Somerville Avenue.
 Not long ago, I sent out a special letter.
 It’s meant for my friend Varsha.
 She’s starting a new chapter of her life at 2 Finnegan Street, uptown.
 (That address, let me tell you: it was a bit tricky to get right the first time.)
 The letter is a congratulatory note—a cheery little paper hug from me to her, to celebrate this big move of hers.
 Can you check if it’s made its way to her yet?

-    - Unlike the CS50 example here is what you will need to write queries to answer what time was the package picked up and dropped off timestamps and related action.
+    - Unlike the CS50 example here is what you will need to write queries to answer -  "What time was the package picked up and dropped off include timestamps and related action" .

 4. Write static queries
     - In your README.md file create a heading for "Static Queries for Lost Letter" and write about how you would approach the problem.